 Loyal customers are your most valuable assets.
 Not only do your best customers pay for your products over time, they spread the word about your brand with the people in their personal networks.

-Word of mouth consumer reviews are gold for your business— 81% of people trust recommendations from family or friends over sponsored ads.
-That makes these kinds of referrals a great way to promote loyalty and organic growth.
+Consumer reviews are gold for your business.
+81% of people trust recommendations from family or friends over sponsored ads.
+That makes these kinds of referrals a great way to promote loyalty and grow your business organically.

 Repeat customers are your most dedicated audience.
 They shop with you again and again, are easier to sell to, tend to spend more on each purchase, during key times of year (ie. Christmas or Black Friday), and increase their spending over time.

 Studies have shown that for most companies, up to 65% of business comes from pre-existing customers.
 Loyal customers are very important.